devnacho/mountain_view/README.md

     $ bundle

-Mountain View supports Ruby 2.0+.
+Mountain View supports Ruby 2.2+ and Rails 4.2+ (although it may work in older versions)

 ## Usage